bugra-university/test-automation-platform/test-site/README.md

 ## 📄 License

-This project is part of a graduation thesis at the **University of Economics and Human Sciences in Warsaw**.
+This project is part of a graduation thesis at the **Vizja University**.

 **Student:** Buğra Han (ID: 42078)
 **Academic Year:** 2025/2026